EYHN/PasswordQualityCalculator/README.md

 # PasswordQuality

-Calculate the security quality of passwords.
+A JavaScript library that uses an advanced algorithm for estimating the quality/strength of passwords.

 ![](./example.png)